 End of detached toenail story.
 Hope this helps others going through the same thing.

-Find interesting?
+Find this blog post about a detached toe nail and a tkr interesting?
 Kindly share via the social media links below..Thanks!